 The Trust shall issue, in the name of each Grantee to whom Restricted Shares have been granted, share certificates representing the total number of Restricted Shares granted to the Grantee, as soon as reasonably practicable after the Grant Date.
 The Administrator may provide in an Award Agreement that either: (a) the Secretary of the Trust or the Chief Financial Officer of the Trust shall hold such certificates for the Grantee's benefit until such time as the Restricted Shares are forfeited to the Trust or the restrictions lapse, or (b) such certificates shall be delivered to the Grantee, provided, however, that such certificates shall bear a legend or legends that complies with the applicable securities laws and regulations and makes appropriate reference to the restrictions imposed under the Plan and the Award Agreement.
-If the Trust utilizes book-entry form with appropriate restrictions noted in the Trust records, and the Grantee so requests, the Trust will furnish without charge the powers, designations, preferences and relative, participating, optional, or other special rights of the Share and the qualifications, limitations or restrictions of such preferences and/or rights.
+If the Trust utilizes book-entry form with appropriate restrictions, preferences and relative, participating, optional, or other special rights of the Share and the qualifications, limitations or restrictions of such preferences and/or rights.
 Such requests shall be made in writing to the Trust's Secretary.